NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/08_paths.md

 an open-source RAM compiler.
 As part of the team, you will be expected to become an _expert_ in OpenRAM and how it interacts with our chip.

-As it stands, we have RAM and ROM generations scripts, but they need to be thoroughly tested and deciphered.
+As it stands, we have RAM and ROM generation scripts, but they need to be thoroughly tested and deciphered.
 If you wish to work on memory, reach out to leadership since the team is currently defunct.